-- 1. To maintain and enhance recreational opportunities in Hancock. - 2.
+- 1. To maintain and enhance recreational opportunities in Hancock for the health and wellbeing of the citizens of Hancock. - 2.
 To make outdoor recreation a strong part of the Hancock local economy.

 - 1. It is the policy of the town to encourage the development of outdoor recreational businesses in Hancock. - 2.
-It is the policy of the town to encourage patterns of land use that maintain and enhance the opportunity for outdoor recreation.
+It is the policy of the town to encourage patterns of land use that maintain and enhance the opportunity for outdoor recreation. - 3.
+It is the policy of the town to develop appropriate town-owned properties for recreational multi-use.